andygreen-1/academic-kickstart/content/post/assessing-ideology-candidates/index.md

 #   Otherwise, set `projects = []`.
 projects: []
 ---
-*This is a research project that I worked on during my time as a Graduate Research Assistant at the Massive Data Institute.
-While the project is still a work in progress, a brief overview of the project can be found below.*
+*This is a project that I worked on during my time as a Graduate Research Assistant at the Massive Data Institute.
+While the project is still a work in progress, a brief description of the methodology and preliminary results can be found below.*
 ***
 <br/>